 - 1. All staff will be aware of: - the Complaints Handling Procedure (CHP) - how to handle and record complaints at the frontline response stage - who they can refer a complaint to, in case they are not able to handle the matter - the need to try and resolve complaints early and as close to the point of service delivery as possible; and - their clear authority to attempt to resolve any complaints they may be called upon to deal with. - 2.
 Training on this procedure will be part of the induction process for all new staff.
 Refresher training will be provided for current staff on a regular basis. - 3.
-Senior management will ensure that: - The final position on a complaint investigation is signed off by an appropriate manager or officer in order to provide assurance that it is our definitive response and that the complainant's concerns have been taken seriously - it maintains overall responsibility and accountability for the management and governance of complaints handling (including complaints about contracted services) - it has an active role in, and understanding of, the CHP (although not necessarily involved in the decision-making process of complaint handling) - mechanisms are in place to ensure a consistent approach to the way complaints handling information is managed, monitored, reviewed and reported at all levels in our organisation; and - complaints information is used to improve services, and this is evident from regular publications. - 4.
-Assessor & ERO: The Assessor & ERO provides leadership and direction in ways that guide and enable us to perform effectively across our services.
-This includes ensuring that there is an effective complaints handling procedure, with a robust investigation process that demonstrates how we learn from the complaints we receive.
-The Assessor is our SPSO liaison officer and may take a personal interest in all or some complaints, or may delegate responsibility for the complaint handling procedure to Deputes. - 5.
-The Assessor & ERO is also responsible for ensuring that there are governance and accountability arrangements in place in relation to complaints about contractors.
-This includes: - ensuring performance monitoring for complaints is a feature of the service/management agreements with contractors - setting clear objectives in relation to this complaints procedure and putting appropriate monitoring systems in place to provide us with an overview of how the contractor is meeting its objectives.
+Senior management will ensure that: - Moray Council's final position on a complaint investigation is signed off by an appropriate manager or officer in order to provide assurance that this is the definitive response of Moray Council and that the complainant's concerns have been taken seriously - it maintains overall responsibility and accountability for the management and governance of complaints handling (including complaints about contracted services) - it has an active role in, and understanding of, the CHP (although not necessarily involved in the decision-making process of complaint handling) - mechanisms are in place to ensure a consistent approach to the way complaints handling information is managed, monitored, reviewed and reported at all levels in Moray Council; and - complaints information is used to improve services, and this is evident from regular publications. - 4.
+Chief Executive: The chief executive provides leadership and direction in ways that guide and enable us to perform effectively across all services.
+This includes ensuring that there is an effective CHP, with a robust investigation process that demonstrates how we learn from the complaints we receive.
+The chief executive may take a personal interest in all or some complaints, or may delegate responsibility for the CHP to senior staff.
+Regular management reports assure the chief executive of the quality of complaints performance. - 5.
+The chief executive is also responsible for ensuring that there are governance and accountability arrangements in place in relation to complaints about contractors.
+This includes: - ensuring performance monitoring for complaints is a feature of the service/management agreements between Moray Council and contractors - setting clear objectives in relation to this complaints procedure and putting appropriate monitoring systems in place to provide Moray Council with an overview of how the contractor is meeting its objectives - 6.
+Chief social work officer (CSWO): The CSWO has an important role in the consideration of social work complaints information and, on occasion, the content of individual complaints.